Correlation between nuclear isospin asymmetry and $\alpha$-particle preformation probability for superheavy nuclei from a Bayesian inference: Results and discussion

-As illustrated in Fig. \ref{Fig4}, we present the calculated $\alpha$-particle preformation factors based on the Bayesian calibrated model.
-Using the MAP values of parameters drawn from the posterior distribution, the preformation factors are calculated and compared with experimental ones for even-even (Cf), odd-even (Es), and odd-A (Md) nuclei.
-The posterior distributions derive from the calibrated model (depicted as blue, brown, and green bands) show good agreement with the corresponding experimental ones (including error bars) across most neutron number intervals, with the most consistent description achieved for the even-even Cf nuclei.
-Leveraging the robustness of the posterior distributions, we further constructed the three-dimensional plot shown in Fig. \ref{Fig5}, based on the isospin $I$, neutron number $N$, and the logarithm of the $\alpha$ decay half-life, $\mathrm{log_{10}}T_{1/2}$.
+\arraystretch{0.8} Leveraging the robustness of posterior distributions, we further constructed the three-dimensional plot shown in Fig. \ref{Fig5}, based on the isospin $I$, neutron number $N$, and the logarithm of the $\alpha$ decay half-life, $\mathrm{log_{10}}T_{1/2}$.
 The figure comprises four subplots, corresponding to the four superheavy nuclides Cf, Es, Fm, and Md.
 Each subplot uses a white grid as the background, with $N$ on the horizontal axis, $I$ on the depth axis, and $\mathrm{log_{10}}T_{1/2}$ on the vertical axis.
 Plotted within are the posterior distribution curves derived from Eq. (\ref{Eq5}) and Eq. (\ref{Eq12}).
 Experimental ones are denoted by blue triangles, while the red diamonds and green asterisks represent the calculations based on the MAP values from Eq. (\ref{Eq5}) and Eq. (\ref{Eq12}), respectively.
+The difference between the posterior curve and the MAP estimate value stems from the fact that MAP is a single point estimate.
+Due to the asymmetric shape of the posterior distribution, especially in regions with high uncertainty such as near the closure area of the shell layer, it may not be consistent with the posterior mean or median.
 A clear observation from the figure is a pronounced shell effect near $N=152$ for all nuclides, where the half-life curves exhibit distinct peaks.
 Furthermore, the predictions from the posterior distributions show good overall agreement with the experimental ones, thereby providing further validation of the Bayesian calibration capability to describe the $\alpha$ decay behavior of nuclides with different parities.
+Meanwhile, Table \ref{table2} presents predictions of the half-lives and preformation factors for superheavy nuclei based on the $\alpha$ decay enetgy $Q_{\alpha}$ from the WS4 mass model.
+As can be seen from Table \ref{table2}, for $^{262}\rm{Sg}$, the $P_{\alpha}$ predicted by Eq. (\ref{Eq5}) is 0.1731, while that predicted by Eq. (\ref{Eq12}) with considering the isospin effect is 0.2367, with corresponding $\rm{log_{10}}T_{1/2}$ of -1.2510 and -1.3868, respectively.
+This discrepancy highlights the influence of isospin correction on the preformation factor.
+However, around $N=162$, the predicted values exhibit a relatively wide variation, indicating our model's sensitivity to input parameters.
+To more clearly visualize the shell effects near $N=162$ in superheavy nuclei, Fig. \ref{Fig6} displays the predicted $\alpha$ decay half-lives for Sg, Hs, and Ds isotopes around $N=162$ based on Bayesian posterior distributions.
+This figure shows that despite scarce experimental data, the posterior distributions from Eq. (\ref{Eq5}) and Eq. (\ref{Eq12}) are still able to capture the overall trend of half-lives.
+Nevertheless, near $N=162$ a broad confidence interval appears, which precisely reflects the structural complexity of superheavy nuclei, for instance, nuclear deformation may blur shell effects, while collective motion may obscure single-particle effects.
+Through prior constraints and global fitting, the Bayesian approach can partially capture the trend of shell effects.
+However, its reliance on $Q_{\alpha}$ inputs from the WS4 mass model increases the uncertainty of parameter extrapolation, particularly in regions with limited data.